 Prior to December 31, 2005, we accounted for employee stock options and the employee stock purchase plan using the intrinsic value method in accordance with APB No. 25 and adopted the disclosure only alternative of SFAS No. 123.
 In December 2004, the FASB issued SFAS No. 123R which requires companies to expense share-based payments to employees, including stock options, based on the fair value of the award at the grant date.
 SFAS No. 123R also eliminates the intrinsic value method of accounting for stock options which we followed until December 31, 2005.
-We are required to adopt SFAS No. 123R beginning with the first quarter of 2006.
+We are required to adoption SFAS No. 123R beginning with the first quarter of 2006.
 Upon adoption of SFAS No. 123R, we are required to select an adoption method and a valuation method that requires the input of highly subjective assumptions, including the expected volatility of our stock price and an expected option term.
 The first adoption method is a modified prospective transition method whereby a company would recognize share-based employee costs from the beginning of the fiscal period in which the recognition provisions are first applied as if the fair value accounting method had been used to account for all employee awards granted, modified, or settled after the effective date and to any awards that were not fully vested as of the effective date.
 Measurement and attribution of compensation cost for awards that are unvested as of the effective date of SFAS No. 123R would be based on the same estimate of the grant-date fair value and the same attribution method used previously under SFAS No. 123.
-The second adoption method is a modified retrospective transition method whereby a company would recognize employee compensation cost for periods presented prior to the adoption of SFAS No. 123R in accordance with the original provisions of SFAS 123; that is, an entity would recognize employee compensation costs in the amounts reported in the pro forma disclosures provided in accordance with SFAS No. 123.
-A company would not be permitted to make any changes to those amounts upon adoption of SFAS No. 123R unless those changes represent a correction of an error.
-For periods after the date of adoption of SFAS No. 123R, the modified prospective transition method described above would be applied.
+The second adoption method is a modified retrospective transition method whereby a company would recognize employee compensation cost for periods presented prior to the adoption of SFAS No. 123R No. 123R and the original provisions of SFAS S No. 123R in accordance with the original provisions of SFAS S No. 123R an entity would recognize employee compensation costs for periods presented prior to the adoption of SFAS No. 123R wold be based on the same estimate of the prospective transition method described above would be applied.
 We continue to review our alternatives for adoption under this new pronouncement.
-We believe that the expensing of stock-based compensation will have an impact on our statement of operations similar to the pro forma disclosure under SFAS No. 123.
+We believe that the expensing of stockbased compensation will have an impact on our statement of operations similar to the pro forma disclosure under SFAS No. 123.
 See Note 2 - Summary of Significant Accounting Policies - Stock-Based Compensation.